rachitshukla08/Netflix/README.md

   - Redux store with user slice
   - Prevent user to go to browse when not logged
   - Prevent user to go to login page when logged in
+  - Registered for TMDB API and fetch data from their API

 - Browse Page (Only available after authentication)